6 Things you should know about Bluefin Tuna Migration

 Where does Atlantic Bluefin Tuna spawn?

-Atlantic Bluefin Tuna spawn in cool, deep water at low temperatures.
-The best times for these fish to spawn are from April to June.
-Atlantic Bluefin Tuna spawn in two widely separated areas.
-One is in the Western Mediterranean, near the Balearic Islands, the other is in the Gulf of Mexico.
-Female Bluefins can produce up to 30 million eggs.
+Atlantic Bluefin Tuna spawn in cool, deep water at low temperatures, with the optimal spawning period occurring from April to June.
+These tuna spawn in two distinct areas: one in the Western Mediterranean, near the Balearic Islands, and the other in the Gulf of Mexico.
+Female Bluefins have the remarkable capacity to produce up to 30 million eggs.

-Early spring (March – April) the Atlantic Bluefin Tuna migrate into the Mediterranean Sea, passing the Straits of Gibraltar.
-From here, they follow the maritime routes along the Spanish mainland towards the Balearic Islands.
-Here, the salinity, the water temperature and amount of forage fish is perfect for spawning.
+During early spring (March – April), the Atlantic Bluefin Tuna embarks on a migration into the Mediterranean Sea, passing through the Straits of Gibraltar.
+From there, they follow maritime routes along the Spanish mainland towards the Balearic Islands.
+This region is ideal for spawning due to the perfect combination of salinity, water temperature, and the abundance of forage fish.

 Pacific Bluefin Tuna

 The Pacific Bluefin Tuna (Thunnus orientalis) is a large and aggressive species that is found in the warm Pacific Ocean.
-It has been recorded at weights of up to 450 kg and 3 metres in length and can live up to 26 years old.
-Around 80% of commercial caught Pacific Tuna are consumed in Japan and are considered particularly suited for Sushi and Sashimi.
+It has been recorded at weights of up to 450 kg and 3 meters in length and can live up to 26 years old.
+Around 80% of commercial caught Pacific Tuna is consumed in Japan and is considered particularly suited for Sushi and Sashimi.

 Where does Pacific Bluefin Tuna spawn?